fakhirali/notes/notes.md

 # My Notes
 _A place for my raw, authentic, and poorly written thoughts and ideas.
 The content is in order of recent to oldest._

 ---

+Sharing revenue instead of "stocks".
+I am not a fan of the raise money from investors game.
+I propose a new investment+employment model.
+Employees and investors of the organization share its revenue.
+The revenue is in proportion to the amount of money and value invested by the employee and investor.
+The revenue gets divided into percentages.
+Some of it can go back into the organization for reinvestment.
+Some of it would be spent on costs of production (in hindsight this makes it profit sharing).
+When you are hiring a new employee everyone's percentage decreases since the new person would have to be paid in some percentage of the revenue.
+This way the org would be incentivized to hire people they think will grow the revenue in the future.
+This also makes the flow of value very direct (if one measures it in revenue).
+You would want the org to try to increase revenue rather than shareholder value.
+This sort of model may not be the best for large long term projects.

+---

+Why does sadapay and the e-wallets exist?
+Wouldn't all the founders get told "what happens when the banks make an app of their own?".
+Banks have made apps of their own.
+Every bank has one.
+I still prefer sadapay over my banking app.
+My hypothesis is that banks don't really know how to create a good application with a good user experience, they also probably don't care.
+Maybe an indication that one should pursue startups that may seem like fragile because a big player could do it.
+If the big players don't care enough, it doesn't matter.
+Also if a big player hasn't already done it they probably don't care enough, otherwise they probably had the brains and bread to do it (not sure if this holds true always).

+---